ChrisColvin/RepData_PeerAssessment1/PA1_template.md

 - The shape of the histogram remains very similar.
 - The mean and median increase since the "NAs" have values.
-- The mean and median become the same value.
+- The mean and median have the same value because the missing values were assigned the average value.

 What is the impact of imputing missing data on the estimates of the total daily number of steps?

-- The number of steps increase since excluded values now have values.
+- The number of steps increase since missing values have been assigned "average" value.

 ## Are there differences in activity patterns between weekdays and weekends?